Blood Sugar Basics

 Your body is incredibly intelligent.
 It will naturally do everything it can to maintain your blood sugar at healthy levels.
 This is part of a process called homeostasis.
 Homeostasis is your body’s ability to maintain a relatively stable internal state despite changes in the world outside.
 All living organisms, from amoeba to people, must regulate their internal environment to process energy and ultimately survive.

-For example, if you eat certain foods that raise your blood sugar higher than what your body considers healthy, it will respond by releasing sugar-regulating hormones - primarily insulin - to bring your blood glucose back to normal.
+For example, if you eat certain foods that raise your blood sugar higher than what your body considers healthy, it will respond by releasing sugar-regulating hormones - primarily Fat Storing Hormone - to bring your blood glucose back to normal.

 Or, if you go outside and it’s cold, your body will shiver to generate heat and energy.
 If you exercise and get overheated, your body will sweat to cool it down.